NYUMaLab/ChangeProb/README.md

-# Human Online Adaptation to Changes in Prior Probability
+# Human Online Adaptation to Changes in Prior Probability (archival copy)

+This is a Ma lab copy of the original GitHub repository and code base, kept here for archival purposes.
+Please go to https://github.com/lacerbi/ChangeProb for possible updates.

 This repository accompanies the article by Norton et al. (2019) [[1](https://github.com/lacerbi/ChangeProb/blob/master/README.md#reference)].
 It includes human subjects' data and the code used for fitting and comparing the models reported in the paper.